When Do You Take Engagement Photos and How to Prepare?

 On the day of your photoshoot, you might have to perform the same pose multiple times so the photographer can cover every angle of the shot.

-If you’re wondering why this is the case, it is a measure that professional photographers go through so that you can have plenty of options of choosing which photos you’d like to add to your engagement photo album.
+If you’re wondering why this is the case, it is a measure that professional photographers go through so that you can have plenty of options for choosing which photos you’d like to add to your engagement photo album.

-So, to help you prepare for those moments, practicing these poses in advance with your partner or in front of a mirror can make a difference for when the moment arrives.
+So, to help you prepare for those moments, practicing these poses in advance with your partner or in front of a mirror can make a difference when the moment arrives.